pohl/ultrasaurus/README.md

 ## Running Locally

 If you have JDK 8 and Apache Maven already installed, you can build a WAR with a simple `mvn install`.
-Once completed, you can rename the resulting `target/ultrasaurus-0.0.1-SNAPSHOT.war` to `ROOT.war` and drop it in the deployment directory of a Servlet 3.0 capabale container like Apache Tomcat 7.x or later.
+Once completed, you can rename the resulting `target/ultrasaurus-0.0.1-SNAPSHOT.war` to `ROOT.war` and drop it in the deployment directory of a Servlet 3.0 capable container like Apache Tomcat 7.x or later.

 Once done, you should be able to hit `http://localhost:8080/`